 21. Go on Safari — Even at Night!

 If you love to get wild with the animals of Walt Disney World, you’ll be happy to know that several safari adventures await!
-Not only can guests embark on a bumpy ride on Animal Kingdom’s Kilimanjaro Safari, but they can also enjoy a private tour followed by a meal at Jiko — The Cooking Place!
-This experience is called Wanyama Safari and is available to anyone who makes a reservation!
+Not only can guests embark on a bumpy ride on Animal Kingdom’s Kilimanjaro Safari, but they can also enjoy a special nighttime safari with the Starlight Safari at Animal Kingdom Lodge!

 24. Take a Hot Air Balloon Ride

-Pirates League is just the beginning of the fun for pirate families because Walt Disney World also offers a Pirates and Pals Cruise.
+Really want to get into the adventuring spirit?
+Walt Disney World offers a Pirates and Pals Cruise.
 This cruise on Seven Seas Lagoon combines a fun pirate party with fireworks viewing — all from the comfort of a pirate-driven boat.

 The Pirates and Pals Cruise is limited to sixty or fewer guests, and it includes snacks and a meet-and-greet with Captain Hook and Smee!
 It’s a rollicking time on the high seas!

-30. Get Up Close and Personal with Dolphins
+29. Get Up Close and Personal with Dolphins (Currently Unavailable)

-at the Seas in Epcot gives you or your budding marine biologist an up close meeting with some sweet bottle-nosed dolphins!
+Dolphins in Depth at the Seas pavilion in EPCOT gives you or your budding marine biologist an up close meeting with some sweet bottle-nosed dolphins!
 The three-hour experience includes a tour of backstage areas used to care for the dolphins, information about how the dolphins are trained, a chance to watch training in progress, and thirty minutes of interaction with these beautiful mammals in waist-deep water — no swimming or SCUBA necessary!

 Foodies unite for a tour of Animal Kingdom Lodge’s Jiko — The Cooking Place and Boma.
-The tour includes a relaxing walk through the restaurants, where cultural representatives share information about the atmosphere, decor, and culture(s) represented there.
+When offered, the tour includes a relaxing walk through the restaurants, where cultural representatives share information about the atmosphere, decor, and culture(s) represented there.

 At Jiko, representatives also highlight some of the African wines that are a hallmark of the signature restaurant.
 Participants also get the opportunity to try some of the dishes served in both restaurants!
 And the tour is completely free!
 How’s that for a tasty tidbit?

 If you’ve ever wanted to know more about the many countries and cultures depicted in the pavilions of the World Showcase, DestiNations Discovered is a must-do tour for you.
-This five-hour tour travels through 11 countries and 4000 years of history!
+This 4.5-hour tour travels through 11 countries and 4,000 years of history!

 For free fun at your resort, grab some popcorn and enjoy an outdoor movie!
 Movies are shown at all of the Walt Disney World Resorts, and, of course, they include your favorite Disney classics…plus some s’mores!